-So the thing I think I adore the most about these brownies is the crispy, shiny crust and the bits of marshmallows.
-If I had the entire pan of brownies to myself, I could see myself scraping the tops off the brownies and eating them first.
+So the thing I think I adore the most about these chewy marshmallow brownies is the crispy, shiny crust and the bits of marshmallows.
+If I had the entire pan of homemade brownies to myself, I could see myself scraping the tops off the brownies and eating them first.
 Don’t worry, I didn’t have a chance with other family members in the house scarfing them down.

 These brownies aren’t a rich dark brown color because I didn’t load it up with cocoa powder.
 I wanted the hot cocoa flavor to shine through so I just added more hot cocoa instead of cocoa powder.
 I also added the tiny mallow bits into the batter and I think that added another layer of chewy.